-English 9 Course No.1 H1010RY Required: NCAA Prerequisite: none Year-Long 1 credit

-This course emphasizes skills in oral communication, writing, and literary analysis.
-Students will analyze a variety of texts including fiction, non-fiction, drama, and poetry.
-Students will learn to cite sources and incorporate them in a research product.
-Word origins, derivations, and figurative language study will enhance vocabulary.
-Context clues and inference practice will be emphasized.
-The writing component will include blending multiple forms of writing including embedding a narrative while developing a central idea, tone, and voice with intention and purpose.
-Mechanics and grammar with sentence, paragraph, and essay structure are a primary focus.
+English 9 Course No.I H1010RY Required: NCAA Prerequisite: none Year-Long 1 credit variety of texts including fiction, no incorporate them in a research pro vocabulary.
+Context clues and infe blending multiple forms of writing ral communication, writing, and literary analysis.
+S on-fiction, drama, and poetry.
+Students will learn to oduct.
+Word origins, derivations, and figurative lan rence practice will be emphasized.
+The writing con g including embedding a narrative while developing Mechanics and grammar with sentence, paragraph o cite sources and guage study will e nponent will inclu g a central idea, too nhance de ne, and

-Honors English 9 Course No.H1011HY Required: NCAA Prerequisite: none Year-Long 1 credit

-This course will engage students in analytical reading, writing, discussion, and research.
-The course will focus on texts requiring annotative reading and contextual understanding.
+Honors English 9 Course Course No.H H1011HY Required: NCAAPrerequisite: noneYear-Long1 1 credit This course will engag e students in analytical reading, writing, discussion, and resea rch.
+The course w vill focus on texts requiring annotative reading and contextual understanding.
 Students will understand the importance of small decisions made by authors that significantly enhance literature.
 Literature study will center around essays, short stories, novels, and poetry in both nonfiction and fiction.
 Students will engage in Socratic discussion while learning to write analytical responses to literature.
 Students will produce, analyze, and evaluate a variety of media and extend vocabulary through study.
-Students will write recursively in a variety of forms using enhanced mechanics and structures.
-Note that oral presentation and discussion are a coursework requirement.
+Students will write recursively in a variety of forms using enhanced mechanics and structu res.
+Note that oral presentation and discussion are a coursewo ork requirement.